joshuagryphon/plastid/docs/source/examples/make_annotation.rst

      RNAs for dCAS9.
 For details on how to do that, see :cite:`Gilbert2014`.
 Here, we'll just fetch the nucleotide sequence.

-It is possible to download known annotations of transcription start sites.
-For the sake of this example, let's suppose those files weren't available, and that we'd need to define these on our own.

-We'll use the same annotation as in the example above, but first we'll download the `2bit <twobit>`_-formatted version of the genome sequence, which requires less memory to read (*n.b.* if you haven't already, you need to install the `twobitreader <https://pypi.python.org/pypi/twobitreader>`_ package from `PyPI`_).
+We'll use the same transcript annotation as in the example above, but first we'll download the `2bit <twobit>`_-formatted version of the genome sequence, which requires less memory to read (*n.b.* if you haven't already, you need to install the `twobitreader <https://pypi.python.org/pypi/twobitreader>`_ package from `PyPI`_).